RampUp/dev-sprint100/readme.md

 Add validation to ensure that any user has a name, password, password_confirmation, hashed_password, email, and salt.

 Also add validation to make sure password and password_confirmation match (Hint: there is a rails validation helper for this).

+Don't forget to validate that the email is unique, so that you cannot have multiple users with the same email!

 If you want to add a regex to the email validation, you may, but realize that any regex you write is bound to have holes in it, and that you can use the html 'email' input tag to do some of this validation for you.
 If you're really into regexes, though, go for it!
 Also note that there are great tools for helping you test your regex, such as [rubular](http://rubular.com/).